villasite/sba/_posts/2020-07-02-fri-tolton.md

 ---
 **12 PM**

-Join Rev. Canon, A. Gerard Jordan, O. Praem for another inspiring discussion on Tolton Spirituality; Discipline Yet Kind in a Racist Society.
+Join Rev. Canon, A. Gerard Jordan, O. Praem for another inspiring discussion on Tolton Spirituality "Social Justice: For the Benefit of All."
 Part of our "On Time God Online" series.

 <p class="text-danger"><b>Meeting ID</b>: 831 1388 8867
 <br>